-Eight of the students moved onto local public primary schools.
-One student moved onto a Montessori Primary School and one student moved to a private girl's school.
+Four of the students moved onto local public primary schools.
+One student moved onto a Montessori Primary School in Balmain.

 School policies

 Enrolment Policy

 Our students commence at the School when they turn three.
 Prior to commencement parents, observe in the classroom and are given the opportunity to ask questions about the Montessori Method and our curriculum.
 It is expected once their child has commenced that they proceed from the three and four class to the Kindergarten class in the year they turn five before 1 August.